flexera-public/right_aws/README.txt

 == DESCRIPTION:

-The RightScale AWS gems have been designed to provide a robust, fast, and secure interface to Amazon EC2, Amazon, S3, and Amazon SQS.
+The RightScale AWS gems have been designed to provide a robust, fast, and secure interface to Amazon EC2, Amazon S3, Amazon SQS, and Amazon SDB.
 These gems have been used in production by RightScale since late 2006 and are being maintained to track enhancements made by Amazon.
 The RightScale AWS gems comprise:

 - RightAws::Ec2 -- interface to Amazon EC2 (Elastic Compute Cloud)
 - RightAws::S3 and RightAws::S3Interface -- interface to Amazon S3 (Simple Storage Service)
 - RightAws::Sqs and RightAws::SqsInterface -- interface to Amazon SQS (Simple Queue Service)
+- RightAws::SdbInterface -- interface to Amazon SDB (SimpleDB)

 == FEATURES:

-- Full programmmatic access to EC2, S3, and SQS.
+- Full programmmatic access to EC2, S3, SQS, and SDB.
 - Complete error handling: all operations check for errors and report complete error information by raising an AwsError.
 - Persistent HTTP connections with robust network-level retry layer using